Code of Student Conduct

 Disciplinary Procedures for Student Misconduct

-All disciplinary sanctions fall under the direction of the Associate Provost of Student Affairs.
+All disciplinary sanctions fall under the direction of the Vice Chancellor of Student Affairs.
 When a student is confronted with a possible violation of rules requiring disciplinary action, the student will be given a notice, either oral or in print, directing him/her to appear before the Assistant Director of Student Affairs at a specified date and time.
 Failure to appear is a violation of the Student Code of Conduct and will result in further sanctions.
 The Assistant Director of Student Affairs will determine the circumstances of an alleged violation by investigating the report of the violation and interviewing the implicated student and other potentially involved parties, including the complainant.
 If it is determined that no violation has occurred, or if there is an insufficient amount of evidence to meet the preponderance of evidence standard, the allegations will be dismissed.
 If it is determined that the preponderance of evidence standard is met, the student will be sanctioned.
-All sanctions must be approved by the Associate Provost of Student Affairs.
+All sanctions must be approved by the Vice Chancellor of Student Affairs.
 Sanctioned students have the right to appeal the decision of the college.
-The student must submit their appeal no later than 4:00 p.m. within two business days.
+The student must submit their appeal within 5 business days of receipt of the sanction letter.

 Procedure on Failure to Comply with Disciplinary Sanctions